Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2022, Sarina had a median income among taxpayers of $58,250 with the average level standing at $73,106.
-This is higher than national levels and compares to $50,780 and $64,844 across Rest of Qld respectively.
-Based on Wage Price Index growth of 13.99% since financial year ended June 2022, current estimates would be approximately $66,399 (median) and $83,334 (average) as of September 2025.
-According to the Census conducted in August 2021, household, family and personal incomes all rank modestly in Sarina, between the 42nd and 52nd percentiles.
-Distribution data shows that 31.5% of the population (3,912 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen at regional levels where 31.7% similarly occupy this range.
-After housing costs, residents retain 87.2% of their income.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Sarina SA2 had a median income among taxpayers of $58,250 and an average level standing at $73,106.
+Nationally, these figures are high compared to levels of $50,780 (median) and $64,844 (average) across Rest of Qld.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Sarina would be approximately $66,399 (median) and $83,334 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Sarina rank modestly between the 42nd and 52nd percentiles.
+Income distribution data shows that 31.5% of the population (3,913 individuals) fall within the $1,500 - $2,999 income range, similar to patterns seen at regional levels where 31.7% occupy this range.
+After housing costs, residents retain 87.2% of their income, indicating strong purchasing power.

 Frequently Asked Questions - Income